falsandtru/clientchannel/README.md

 });
 // Load the data from IndexedDB with little delay. const link = chan.link('path');
-// Save the data to IndexedDB, and sync data between all tabs. link.firstName = 'john';
+// Save the data to IndexedDB, and sync it between all tabs. link.firstName = 'john';
 link.lastName = 'smith';
 ```